-Liquefied Gas Releases.
 Liquefied gas releases are treated by first calculating the liquid release rate from the container given by Equation 3.7.
 As discussed previously, this type of release results is a two-phase mixture of liquid and vapor leaving the container.
 Typically, some fraction of the material will flash to vapor in a very energetic process whereby some of the remaining liquid will be aerosolized and entrained with the vapor.
 The remaining liquid falls (or "rains out") to the ground.
-The traction that flashes is known as the flash fraction f and is given by where $T_t$ is the tank temperature and $T_b$ is the boiling point.
-This fraction of remaining material that is aerosolized and entrained into the flashed vapor is calculated by using empirical relationships based on the discharge kinetic energy of the two-phase mixture provided by Johnson and Woodward (1999).
-Evaporation of the remaining material that rains out of the aerosol/vapor cloud is then estimated by using the pool evaporation algorithms as noted above.
+The fraction that flashes, the flash fraction f, is calculated as follows:

-$$f = \frac{c_p (T_t - T_b)}{h{fg}},$$ (3.16)
+$$f = \frac{c_p (T_t - T_b)}{h{fg}}$$ (Eq.
+3.16)